aiven/devportal/docs/products/redis/howto/benchmark-performance.rst

 Prerequisites
 -------------
 * An Aiven for Redis service running.
 * ``memtier_benchmark`` installed.
-To install the tool, first download the source code from `Github <https://github.com/RedisLabs/memtier_benchmark>`_, and follow the instructions in the `README <https://github.com/RedisLabs/memtier_benchmark/blob/master/README.md>`_ to install all the dependencies, then build and install the tool.
+To install the tool, first download the source code from `GitHub <https://github.com/RedisLabs/memtier_benchmark>`_, and follow the instructions in the `README <https://github.com/RedisLabs/memtier_benchmark/blob/master/README.md>`_ to install all the dependencies, then build and install the tool.
 Now it's ready to go.

 ..
 Note::
     The ``Testing`` section in `README <https://github.com/RedisLabs/memtier_benchmark/blob/master/README.md>`_ is not mandatory, can be skipped.